enabledhq/enabledhq.github.io/_posts/2017-04-26-digital-disruption-education.md

 Using the [Jobs to be done](http://blog.enabled.com.au/jobs-to-be-done/) framework, we can list a few jobs as follows:

-**- Personal interactions with lecturers and fellow students
+1. **Personal interactions with lecturers and fellow students
-- Knowledge itself and the process of acquiring knowledge
+1. Knowledge itself and the process of acquiring knowledge
-- Job-readiness training **
+1. Job-readiness training**

 To disrupt universities, MOOC providers need to help users do enough of these “jobs” better, and hence remove any motivation to attend a physical university.